 Trinity Cluster Preparation Process:

 The couple must contact Fr.
-Nils Hernandez at least six months in advance.
+Martin Coolidge at least six months in advance.

 The Church sees Matrimony as a Sacrament.
 The couple, who articulate their vows with the priest as witness, illuminate the presence of Christ in their lives.
 The Nuptial Blessing says that God formed man and woman in God’s own image to bear witness to the love of Christ before all people.